wjc011/Mares-Mexicanos/README.md

 ![GitHub Logo](https://www.dropbox.com/s/6dgo1pc4kqgew7b/69980026_934934786845855_4816457028169891840_n.png?raw=1)

 This program will automatically execute everytime the Wix Editor is opened on that device and will upload any images that are in the "downloadToWix" database step-by-step.
 Once the script finishes running, the watermarked images will be on the live site.
+Because the images are now stored in the Wix Media Manager, the script will delete the dropbox folder containing the images (the folder will be re-created everytime a new file is uploaded), so the only copies of the watermarked image are in the Media Manager and the Atlas Images folder.